Bill O'Reilly portrays himself as the victim in interview with New York Times

 Bill O'Reilly claims The New York Times' latest bombshell is just "another smear article" against him.

+On Monday he went on the attack against The Times, saying the newspaper "obviously hates me."

 But he has not disputed the facts surrounding his $32 million settlement with longtime Fox News colleague Lis Wiehl, who was a legal analyst for the network.

+Saturday's story in The Times about the incredibly expensive settlement has caused widespread speculation about why O'Reilly was willing to pay so much money to an accuser in exchange for her silence.

+He says he didn't want to subject his family to an embarrassing lawsuit and trial.

+He also suggested there is a conspiracy against him involving CNN, the anti-Fox media monitoring group Media Matters for America, and others.

+It was clear from the interview that he feels he is the real victim.

-O'Reilly is expected to say more about the matter on Monday.
-Wiehl, meanwhile, has remained silent, in accordance with the terms of the extraordinary settlement payment.
+Wiehl, meanwhile, is remaining silent, in accordance with the terms of the extraordinary settlement payment.

+But a former colleague of both individuals, Megyn Kelly, spoke out against O'Reilly on Monday.

-The new O'Reilly revelations were a top story on TV and in the papers on Monday.
-The Times released new audio from its interview with the dethroned Fox News star, and it's clear from the tape that O'Reilly feels he is the real victim.
+The new O'Reilly revelations were a top story on TV and in the papers on Monday morning.
+The Times released new audio from an interview with him.

 "We have physical proof that this is bullshit.
 Bullshit.
 Okay?
-So it's on you if you want to destroy my children further," O'Reilly told Times reporters Emily Steel and Michael Schmidt.
+So it's on you if you want to destroy my children further," O'Reilly told Times reporters Emily Steel and Michael Schmidt in the interview last week, a few days before the story about the $32 million settlement came out.

-He repeatedly brought up his children, who have been the subject of a long-running custody battle.
+In the interview, O'Reilly repeatedly brought up his children, who have been the subject of a long-running custody battle.

 "Why don't you be human beings for once?"
 O'Reilly said to the Times reporters.
 "This is horrible.
 It's horrible what I went through.
 Horrible what my family went through."